 How do I know this?
 Well, one day our toilet bowl stopped holding water.
 No, we didn’t have a leak.
 What we had was a dried out seal around the toilet ball.
 In doing research online about how to replace the seal, I came across a bit of information on traditional toilet cleaners drying out the seal and causing it to no longer hold water in the bowl.
 Oops.

-So now we have a new RV ball seal, and I switched to a gentle natural toilet cleaner especially formulated for RV toilets.
+So now we have a new RV ball seal, and I switched to a gentle natural toilet cleaner specially formulated for RV toilets.

 It’s called Unique Natural Products RV Toilet Bowl Cleaner.
-I buy it through Amazon, but you can also find it at stores such as True Value, Ace Hardware, and Natural Grocers.
+You can find it in most big stores like Walmart, True Value, Ace Hardware, and Natural Grocers.

 7. Microfiber cloths